 In Add Storage, you can add new EBS volumes to your instance in advance.
 You can select volume type and size as well, within the limits of your instance size.
 Simply click Add New Volume for each volume you wish to add.

 EBS Volumes can also be added after launch, making this step entirely optional.
-If you know how many EBS volumes you wish to create, as well as the volume type, adding storage here can make your deployment simpler.
 The only required volume is the 30 GB root volume, provided by default.
 Click Next: Add Tags.

 Tags are an optional feature, allowing you to quickly identify an instance or set of instances according to the tag provided.
 You can categorize your instance any number of ways, by environment, by purpose, by owner, etc. A tag consists of a key and an optional value.

 As tags are optional, you can either provide a key and value, or simply click Next: Configure Security Group.

 For the purposes of high availability, only the default ports provided by SoftNAS Cloud's Amazon Machine Image are required.
 These default ports are SSH for connection to the image by Command Line Interface (CLI), and HTTPS for connection to the user interface via the browser.
 Other ports can be opened for specific use cases, but are unnecessary for a proof of concept.

 SoftNAS highly recommends locking down both SSH and HTTPS access even further by specifying an IP address or IP range that the instance will accept traffic from.
 This range of IP addresses, or list of IP addresses should include the internal IP address of the current and target instance (when you know it).
 The list of accepted IP addresses should also include the IP address you are currently logging in from, or you may not be able to access your instance.